 About Me

-I’m a clinical and counselling psychologist registered with the College of Psychologists of Ontario.
-I specialize in supporting adults through a wide range of challenges, including anxiety, depression, trauma, ADHD, life transitions, and identity-related concerns.
-My goal is to help you understand yourself more deeply, break free from unhelpful patterns, and create meaningful, lasting change.
+I’m a Clinical and Counselling Psychologist registered with the College of Psychologists of Ontario.
+I support adults through a wide range of challenges, helping you understand yourself more deeply, break free from unhelpful patterns, and create meaningful, lasting change.

-My approach to therapy is warm, collaborative, and tailored to your unique needs.
-I draw from evidence-based modalities such as Cognitive Behavioural Therapy (CBT), Emotion-Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), and Cognitive Processing Therapy (CPT), integrating tools that best support your growth and healing.
-I believe therapy works best when it’s a flexible, responsive partnership that is rooted in trust, curiosity, and compassion.
+I take a warm, flexible approach tailored to your needs, combining practical strategies with insight-oriented, evidence-based modalities.
+I draw from therapies such as Cognitive Behavioural Therapy, Emotion Focused Therapy, Acceptance Commitment Therapy, and Cognitive Processing Therapy, selecting the tools that best support your growth and healing.
+Therapy with me is a partnership rooted in trust, curiosity, and compassion.

-As a first-generation Korean-Canadian, I recognize how culture, identity, and family shape our lived experiences.
-I often work with individuals navigating cultural identity, bicultural dynamics, or intergenerational challenges, and I’m passionate about providing culturally sensitive care that helps you feel seen, heard, and empowered.
+As a first-generation Korean-Canadian, I understand how culture, identity, and family shape our experiences.
+I often work with individuals navigating cultural identity, bicultural dynamics, or intergenerational challenges, providing culturally sensitive care that helps you feel seen, heard, and empowered.

-Outside of work, I enjoy spending time outdoors, exploring new cuisines, planning adventures to new places, and cheering on the Toronto Raptors.
+Outside of work, I enjoy spending time outdoors, exploring new cuisines, travelling to new places, and cheering on the Toronto Raptors.

 A woman with long dark hair, wearing a white shirt, smiling against a gray background.